-The root of the Spanning Tree topology periodically sends out Numerical value input a "hello" message to other devices on the network to check if C by user the topology is healthy.
-The "hello time" is the amount of 2 time the root waits between sending hello messages.
+Setting Description Factory Default The root of the Spanning Tree topology periodically sends out Numerical value input a "hello" message to other devices on the network to check if 2 by user the topology is healthy.
+The "hello time" is the amount of time 2 the root waits between sending hello messages.